saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![In the SSMS Object Explorer, the context menu for the WideWorldImporters database is displayed, with Tasks and Back Up... highlighted.](media/ssms-backup.png "SSMS Backup")

-4. In the Back Up Database dialog, you should see `C:\WideWorldImporters.bak` listed in the Destinations box.
+4. In the Back Up Database dialog, you should see `D:\WideWorldImporters.bak` listed in the Destinations box.
 This device is no longer needed, so select it and then select **Remove**.

    ![In the General tab of the Back Up Database dialog, C:\WideWorldImporters.bak is selected, and the Remove button is highlighted under destinations.](media/ssms-back-up-database-general-remove.png)